‘Lucifer’ Season 2 Spoilers: Who Is Candy Morningstar? Season 3 Moves To LA

 But spoilers from Deadline revealed that Lucifer will resurface after leaving everyone behind and by the time he does, he is with a mysterious woman.
 The report also mentioned how Lucifer will be back after the murder of a promising guitarist.

-The promo also shows Lucifer’s mom Charlotte (Trisha Helfer) coming to a realization that her son has been truly broken by the truth about Chloe.
+The promo also shows Lucifer’s mom, Charlotte (Trisha Helfer) coming to a realization that her son has been truly broken by the truth about Chloe.
 Charlotte was seen talking to Lucifer’s brother, Amenadiel (D.B.
 Woodside), telling him that it was all her fault why Lucifer is devastated.
 The goddess is also said to have found a way for them to get back up to heaven again.

 Maze, on the other hand, believes that Lucifer is angry enough to plot his revenge.